Baz Luhrmann

-Bazmark Anthony "Baz" Luhrmann (born 17 September 1962) is an Australian film director, producer, writer and actor whose various projects extend from film and television into opera, theatre, music and the recording industries.
+Bazmark Anthony "Baz" Luhrmann (/ˈlʊərmən/ LOOR-mən; born Mark Anthony Luhrmann, 17 September 1962) is an Australian film director, producer, writer and actor whose various projects extend from film and television into opera, theatre, music and the recording industries.
 He is regarded by some as a contemporary example of an auteur for his style and deep involvement in the writing, directing, design and musical components of all his work.
-He is the most commercially successful Australian director, and four of his films are in the top ten highest worldwide grossing Australian films ever.
+In Australia, he is the most commercially successful native director, and four of his films are in the top ten highest worldwide grossing Australian films ever.

 On the screen, he is best known for his Red Curtain Trilogy, comprising the romantic comedy film Strictly Ballroom (1992) and the romantic tragedies William Shakespeare's Romeo + Juliet (1996) and Moulin Rouge!
 (2001).
 Following the trilogy, projects included Australia (2008), The Great Gatsby (2013), Elvis (2022) and the television period drama The Get Down (2016) for Netflix.
 Additional projects include stage productions of Giacomo Puccini's La bohème for both Opera Australia and Broadway, and Strictly Ballroom the Musical (2014).
-In September 2025 he is expected to release his first documentary, EPiC: Elvis Presley in Concert.
+In September 2025 his first documentary, EPiC: Elvis Presley in Concert premiered at the Toronto International Film Festival.

 Luhrmann is known for his Grammy Award-nominated soundtracks for Moulin Rouge! and for The Great Gatsby, as well as his record label House of Iona, a co-venture with RCA Records.
 Serving as producer on all his musical soundtracks, he also holds writing credits on many of the individual tracks.
 His album Something for Everybody features music from many of his films and also includes his hit "Everybody's Free (To Wear Sunscreen)".